Skip to main content Skip to main navigation

 Conditions Governing Use

 Because of the assembled nature of this collection, copyright status varies across the collection.
 Copyright is assumed to be held by the original creator of individual items in the collection; these items are expected to pass into the public domain 120 years after their creation.
-Tamiment Library and Robert F. Wagner Archives is not authorized to grant permission to publish or reproduce materials from this collection.
+The Tamiment Library and Robert F. Wagner Archives is not authorized to grant permission to publish or reproduce materials from this collection.

 Preferred Citation

-Identification of item, date; Tamiment/Wagner Moving Images Collection; FILMS 001; box number; folder number;
+Identification of item, date; Tamiment Library and Robert F. Wagner Labor Archives Moving Images Collection; FILMS 001; box number; folder number or item identifier; Tamiment Library/Robert F. Wagner Labor Archives, New York University.

 Immediate Source of Acquisition

-Most of the materials in this collection were donated to the Tamiment Library by the Transport Workers Union of America in 1985.
-The remainder were donated by various other organizations and individual donors, including District 65/UAW, the Jewish Labor Committee, and Ilona Albok--in 1979, 1985, and 1988, respectively--or separated from various Tamiment Library manuscript collections.
+A majority of the materials in this collection were donated to the Tamiment Library by the Transport Workers Union of America in 1985.
+The accession number associated with this gift is 1950.223.

-The accession numbers associated with this collection are 1950.223, 2015.034, 2018.045, 2018.047, 2018.053, 2018.090, NPA.1993.024, NPA.1999.023, NPA.2000.055, NPA.2000.240, NPA.2000.343, NPA.2003.086, NPA 2004.013, NPA.2005.024, NPA.2005.180, NPA.2005.182, NPA.20015.195, NPA.2005.202, NPA.2005.204, NPA.2005.205, NPA.2005.206, NPA.2005.209, NPA.2005.212, NPA.2005.213, NPA.2005.216, and NPA.2006.099.
+The remaining materials were donated by various organizations and individual donors or separated from various Tamiment Library manuscript collections.
+The accession numbers associated with these materials are 2018.045, 2018.047, 2018.053, NPA.1993.024, NPA.1999.023, NPA.2000.055, NPA.2000.240, NPA.2000.343, NPA.2003.086, NPA 2004.013, NPA.2005.024, NPA.2005.180, NPA.2005.182, NPA.20015.195, NPA.2005.202, NPA.2005.204, NPA.2005.205, NPA.2005.206, NPA.2005.209, NPA.2005.212, NPA.2005.213, NPA.2005.216, and NPA.2006.099.

 Audiovisual Access Policies and Procedures

-Access to audiovisual materials in this collection is available through digitized access copies.
+Access to some audiovisual materials in this collection is available through digitized access copies.
 Researchers may view an item's original container, but the media themselves are not available for playback because of preservation concerns.
 Materials that have already been digitized are noted in the collection's finding aid and can be requested in our reading room.

 Some audiovisual materials have not been preserved and may not be available to researchers.
 Materials not yet digitized will need to have access copies made before they can be used.
 To request an access copy, or if you are unsure if an item has been digitized, please contact tamiment.wagner@nyu.edu, (212) 998-2630 with the collection name, collection number, and a description of the item(s) requested.
 A staff member will respond to you with further information.

-Transport Workers Union of America Records (WAG 235)
+Transport Workers Union of America Records (WAG.235);

-Transport Workers Union of America, Records of Locals (WAG 234)
+Transport Workers Union of America, Records of Locals (WAG.234);

 Collection processed by